-Regular visits to an audiologist for screenings and evaluations can protect your hearing for a lifetime.
-However, the first thing you should be aware of when considering hearing care is how to choose the best audiologist in Irvine.
+Regular visits to an audiologist for screenings and evaluations can help protect your hearing for a lifetime.
+However, the first thing you should be aware of when considering hearing care is how to choose the best audiologist.

 Choosing an audiologist can be a difficult task.
 However, there are many things you should look for to find the right audiologist for your hearing problems.
 A good audiologist has the right credentials and is well-known for providing excellent hearing care services.